Best

 have these concurrent, cumulative experiences:

-same time.
-This immersion experience can be extended and linked to a range of common insulation experiences: buildings and vehicles. suppressed air movement in bubble wrap and double-glazing. suppressed air movement at the
+This immersion experience can be extended and linked to a range of common insulation experiences:

 while conserving these resources for future generations.